Student Mental Health

 Have normal feelings and emotions been overmedicalised?

 For centuries negative feelings and emotions have been a staple of literature and popular music.
-Take feelings of loneliness, for example.
+Take feelings of loneliness.
 Huckleberry Finn's statement 'I felt so lonesome I most wished I was dead’ in Mark Twain's book Tom Sawyer is very similar to Elvis Presley's lines, decades later, in his song Heartbreak Hotel ,'Well, I'm so lonely, I'll be so lonely, I could die.'
 Yet it is only in the 21st century that normal feelings and emotions (like worry, anxiety, stress and loneliness), natural responses to the challenges we sometimes face in life, have been categorised as symptoms of mental distress.

 Our assessment is that the medicalisation of normal feelings and emotions is likely to have increased the incidence of students reporting mental health problems.